OleksandrOstroukhov/Automating_the_processing_of_Excel_files/README.md

-# Automating the processing of Excel files
+# Excel Files Processing Automation Project

 ## Description
-This project is designed to automate routine data processing tasks in Excel files using Python.
-It allows you to combine data from multiple sheets, sort them, and save them to a new Excel file.
+This project is designed to automate routine tasks of processing data in Excel files using Python.
+It allows you to merge data from multiple sheets, sort it, and save it to a new Excel file.

-## Project structure
+## Project Structure
-- `data/` - directory with sample source data.
+- `data/` - Directory containing sample input data.
-- `scripts/` - directory with scripts:
+- `scripts/` - Directory containing scripts:
-  - `combine_sheets.py` - script for data merging.
+  - `combine_sheets.py` - Script for merging data.
-  - `sort_data.py` - script for sorting data.
+  - `sort_data.py` - Script for sorting data.
-  - `save_to_excel.py` - script for saving data in Excel.
+  - `save_to_excel.py` - Script for saving data to an Excel file.
-  - `main.py` - the main script to perform all actions.
+  - `main.py` - Main script that orchestrates all actions.
-- `requirements.txt` - file with dependencies.
+- `requirements.txt` - File containing dependencies.
-- `.gitignore` - file to exclude unnecessary files from commits.
+- `.gitignore` - File to exclude unnecessary files from commits.
-- `README.md` - file with project description.
+- `README.md` - Project description file.

 ## Installation
 1. Clone the repository: